Charles Patrick Davis, MD, PhD

 When should I call the doctor about insomnia?

 In general, acute insomnia related to transient situational factors resolves spontaneously when the provoking factor is removed or corrected.
 However, medical evaluation by a doctor may be necessary if the insomnia persists or it is thought to be related to a medical or a psychiatric condition.
 Many people choose not to discuss insomnia symptoms with their doctor; however, individuals should contact their doctor if insomnia is interfering with daytime activities.

 There are also specialized doctors who evaluate and treat insomnia and other sleep disorders.
-Sleep apnea may be evaluated and treated by pulmonologists (lung doctors) who have specialized in sleep disorders.
+Sleep apnea may be evaluated by board-certified sleep physicians from varying backgrounds who have specialized in sleep disorders.
 Other doctors who evaluate and treat sleep disorders are neurologists with a specialty in sleep disorders.